1. Development of kittens

 Even when the kittens have moved and are living with their new owners, it is important to keep an eye on socialization until at least the 14th week of life.
 But even after this, it is important to continue to pay attention to the desired social behavior of the growing cat.

-Kittens learn a lot from their mother, and she plays an important role in the socialization process.
+Kittens learn a great deal from their mother, and she therefore plays an important role in the socialization process.
 Does the mother cat react fearfully to the sound of a vacuum cleaner, or does she growl at the garbage truck?
-The kittens respond to her signals, and there is a good chance that they will develop the same reactions.
+The kittens react to her signals, and there is a good chance that they will develop the same reactions.
 But the kittens also pick up positive behavior from the mother cat.
-A well-socialized mother cat with a friendly and stable character is therefore an important prerequisite for well-socialized kittens.
+A well-socialized mother cat with a friendly and stable temperament is therefore an important prerequisite for well-socialized kittens.

-At cattery SavVal we make sure that the kittens are born from sweet, affectionate mother cats that meet the breed standard.
-Our kittens are socialized with the help of other cats, adults, children and dogs.
+At SavVal cattery, we ensure that the kittens are born to sweet, affectionate mother cats that meet the breed standard.
+Our kittens are socialized with the help of other cats, adults, children, and dogs.

 The kittens are born and raised in the house.
 In this homely environment they come into contact with normal daily sounds and unexpected sounds as described earlier from birth.
 Our kittens spend the first weeks of their lives with their mother in a separate room; the mother cat can move freely through the house during this period.